Research output per year

 I joined the School of Psychological Sciences and Health at Strathclyde in January 2015 as a research associate and moved to a teaching role in 2017.
 I completed my PhD in social cognition/gender processing in language at the University of Sussex, my MSc in Psycholinguistics at the University of Edinburgh and my undergraduate degree in Applied Psychology at University College Cork.

-At Strathclyde, my primary roles involve class leadership of two third year modules (Cognition; Research Methods and Data Analyses) and the fourth year dissertation classes (single and joint honours).
-I also contribute to teaching on other modules at undergraduate and postgraduate level (both face-to-face and online) and I am third year tutor for the BA Psychology.
+At Strathclyde, my primary roles involve class leadership of two third year modules (Cognition; Research Methods and Data Analyses) and the fourth year dissertation modules (single and joint honours).
+I also contribute to delivery of research-led teaching on other classes at undergraduate and postgraduate level (both face-to-face and online) and I am third year tutor for the BA Psychology.
 I also supervise dissertation students across both undergraduate and MSc level each year.

-My research is in the areas of social cognition and language processing.
+My main research expertise is in the areas of social cognition and language processing.
 I am interested in automatic stereotyping and prejudice with a focus on identifying strategies to overcome the activation and application of such biases.
 Most of my past research has focused on occupational gender biases (e.g. spontaneous inference making that a builder is male and a nurse is female), though I have also examined biases in relation to race, disability, age and deafness.
 More recently, I am also interested in research with a pedagogical focus e.g. in relation to teaching, learning, assessment, academic outcomes and the student experience and am currently planning research projects in this area.

 C8304 Cognition (Class leader)